-- xiii 5-star-minimum appliances are recommended.
-Any air-conditioning system is to have a 'COP' above-orequal- to 3 2 and an 'EER' above-or-equal-to 3 0 - xiv Water conservation measures such as AAA-rated tap and shower fittings is ecommended, targeting <6 litres per minute fl w rate AAA-rated appliances are recommended, including dishwashers using <14 litres per cycle - xv Water tanks are recommended however should be located out of sight of street frontages Rainwater use for irrigation, toilet flushing and laundr washing is valued - xvi All dwellings must achieve a mandatory 6-star energy rating using a Building Authority approved assessment system [NatHERS or FirstRate] - xvii The use of landscaping and planting to assist in shading the building is recommended Further, planting species [including lawns] to be selected for drought-tolerance and minimal irrigation requirements Refer Landscape section of this document - xviii .QUAY2 requires mandatory use of low emission paints, sealants and adhesives in the construction of the dwelling All construction must comply with at least two of the following measures: - · low emission paints on ≥95% of internal and external painted surfaces - · low emission sealants on ≥95% of internal and external painted surfaces - · low emission adhesives on ≥95% of internal and external painted surfaces - · low emission floo coverings on ≥95% indoor covered floor - · All engineered wood products are EO rated a.
-Façade Objective b.
-Façade Requirements
+- xiii.
+5-star-minimum appliances are recommended.
+Any air-conditioning system is to have a 'COP' above-orequal- to 3.2 and an 'EER' above-or-equal-to 3.0. - xiv.
+Water conservation measures such as AAA-rated tap and shower fittings is recommended, targeting <6 litres per minute flow rate.
+AAA-rated appliances are recommended, including dishwashers using <14 litres per cycle. - xv.
+Water tanks are recommended however should be located out of sight of street frontages.
+Rainwater use for irrigation, toilet flushing and laundry washing is valued. - xvi.
+All dwellings must achieve a mandatory 6-star energy rating using a Building Authority approved assessment system.
+[NatHERS or FirstRate] - xvii.
+The use of landscaping and planting to assist in shading the building is recommended.
+Further, planting species [including lawns] to be selected for drought-tolerance and minimal irrigation requirements.
+Refer Landscape section of this document. - xviii.
+QUAY2 requires mandatory use of low emission paints, sealants and adhesives in the construction of the dwelling.
+All construction must comply with at least two of the following measures: - · low emission paints on ≥95% of internal and external painted surfaces - · low emission sealants on ≥95% of internal and external painted surfaces - · low emission adhesives on ≥95% of internal and external painted surfaces - · low emission floor coverings on ≥95% indoor covered floors - · All engineered wood products are EO rated.

-FAÇADE AND STREET ADDRESS
+8 FAÇADE AND STREET ADDRESS